yandex-cloud/yc-solution-library-for-aws/VPN/README.md

 ### Initiate example playbook.

-Please note that it uses "~/.ssh/id_rsa.pub" path for your public key
+Please note that it uses "~/.ssh/id_rsa.pub" path for your public key.

 ```
 cd example